 Fixing your bike can be dirty work.
 Road grime and brake block residue washes off easily enough with soap and water.
-Oil is a different matter, especially if your chain care regime has lapsed and the oil has turned into a tenacious black paste.
+Oil is a different matter - especially if your chain care regime has lapsed and the oil has turned into a tenacious black paste.
 It’s awkward enough at home, where your spouse may take a dim view of you smearing oil around the kitchen sink.
 If you have to fix your chain on the way to work, it’s even worse: you’ll have hands like a mechanic’s when you arrive.
 Unless you’ve taken precautions…

-Before you start
+Before you fix your bike

 Similarly, you can’t roll up your sleeves once your hands are oily – or even push them back up if they’re slipping down past your elbows – so take the time to do it properly.

 Disposable gloves are better (see below) but you can take ad hoc roadside measures to keep oil off your hands.
 If your chain has only derailed, it’s possible to put it back on using a stick or Biro.
-Hook the stick or pen under the lower run of chain and work anti-clockwise around the chainring.
+Simply hook the stick or pen under the lower run of chain and work anti-clockwise around the chainring.
 Once the top-most teeth are engaged, rotate the cranks clockwise.
 The chain should settle back in place.

 Disposable gloves are useful at home and a godsend for roadside maintenance, enabling you to sidestep completely the issue of oil and dirt removal.
 Per pair, they’re very cheap and they take up next to no space in your bag.